masum184e/expressjs_complete_authentication/README.md

 **User Login:** Register user can login with mobile number or email and password.
 API will compare the password with the stored hashed password.

 **User Reset Password:** User can reset password by giving registered mobile number.
-A __OTP__ will sent to his mobile number and api also respone a verification token which will use in the url of the UI.
-After visiting this url, API check the verification token and otp, if this are valid, user can reset password and API stored again hashed version of new password.
+An __OTP__ will be sent to his mobile number and api also respone a verification token which will be used in the url of the UI.
+After visiting this url, API check the verification token and otp, if this are valid, user can reset password and API stored the hashed version of new password again.

 **Upload Profile Picture:** Authorize user can upload profile picture.
-Uploaded picture file name will store in the database and file will stored in *public/profilePicture* folder in API structure.
+Uploaded picture file name will store in the database and file will be stored in the *public/profilePicture* directory in the API structure.

-**User Details:** Authorized admin can see details of any user by user's userId and authorized user can see only details of itself by his userId
+**User Details:** Authorized admin can see details of any user by user's userId and authorized user can see only details of itself by his userId.

 **Admin Login:** Admin can login with email and password.
 Admin account should be created from database.